Skip navigation

 • If I am proposing to collect data from human or animal subjects, I understand that I must receive IRB or IACUC approval, respectively, before doing so.

-• I will submit a final report to DCUR within two weeks after the project period ends (last semester for which funds are awarded).
+• I will submit a final report to DCUR at the end of the last semester for which funds are awarded.
 In the report, I will discuss the outcome of the project and detail how my DCUR grant funds were spent.
+If I received travel funding, I will include my approved travel voucher with my final report.
+I understand that any unused funds must be returned to DCUR.

 • I understand that acceptance of a DCUR stipend may affect my financial aid package.